Web-of-Digital-Twins/web-of-digital-twins.github.io/site/docs/hwodt-framework/adapters/wldt-adapter.md

 - HTTP-based API that implements the HWoDT interaction patterns and uniform interface.
 - WebSocket-based DTKG observation endpoint.

-In the following a Components and Connectors diagrams depicting the WLDT HWoDT Adapter modules and interfaces.
+In the following a Components and Connectors diagram depicting the WLDT HWoDT Adapter modules and interfaces.

 ![WLDT HWoDT Adapter components and connectors diagram](../../../static/img/wldt-adapter-cc.svg)